 The Spine Institute at MMI features an innovative, multidisciplinary approach to the care of patients with disorders affecting the lumbar, thoracic and cervical spine.
-Our team of specialists focus on non-surgical interventions first, using rehabilitation medicine, physical therapy, chiropractic, injection therapy and pain management.
+Our team of specialists focuses on non-surgical interventions first, using rehabilitation medicine, physical therapy, chiropractic, injection therapy, and pain management.
 When surgical intervention is necessary, our physicians use state of the art techniques, including minimally invasive spine surgery.
-This integrated team approach leads to seamless coordination of care from diagnosis through treatment and rehabilitation.
+This integrated team approach leads to the seamless coordination of care from diagnosis through treatment and rehabilitation.
 The ultimate goal is to help each patient restore function and to improve their quality of life.

 Back and neck pain are not the only indications of a spinal condition or injury.
 Common symptoms can Include:

 These are the common conditions we treat at the Spine Institute at MMI:

 Most back and neck pain will respond to nonsurgical treatment.
 For patients with spine problems, evaluation by Dr. Berman or Dr. Pappas can be an excellent first step since physiatrists are experts in the assessment and management of pain and dysfunction including:

 Another non-surgical option for back and neck pain at MMI is chiropractic treatment.
 Along with traditional, hands-on chiropractic treatments Dr. Michael Gibson employs state-of-the-art technology utilizing FDA approved equipment that provides pain relief and restores range of motion without the need for “twisting” of the spine or bending of the patient.